-Until the administrative regulation event in May 2008, 772 new residential and industrial projects have been planned in the new Hanoi City region occupying 145.7x103 ha, of which 25000 ha are located in the former boundary (VET, 2008) and many big projects have been deployed all around the urban region.
-The isolation of the northeastern territory is removed with the new bridges crossing over the Red River, and new residential zones were set up at eastern Long Bien and Gia Lam districts explaining the appearance of small discrete subsidence spots between the south bank of Duong River and the north bank of Red River.
-The developed surfaces are expanding to the main directions of previous periods, but are very strong in the west and southwest suburban districts such as Hoai Duc, Phuc Tho, Tu Liem and Ha Dong urban district, where the second and third subsidence areas are located corresponding to the implementation of big residential zones such as Van Quan, Van Phu, Mo Lao, Nam An Khanh.
-This includes the private house construction in traditional villages such as La Khe, Da Sy, Van Noi, Phu Do, Dai Mo, Song Phuong, Di Trach (Figs. 4b and 4c).
-This process is beginning to connect surrounding villages to developed urban spaces.
-However, the discrete connection of the recently urbanizing villages in Hoai Duc and Tu Liem suburban districts corresponds to of the small patches of the third main subsidence area (Fig. 10a, between 2007 and 2011).
+Until the administrative regulation event in May 2008, 772 new residential and industrial projects have been planned in the new Hanoi City region, occupying 145.7×10^3 ha, 25 000 ha of which are located in the former boundary (VET, 2008) and many big projects have been deployed all around the urban region.
+The isolation of the northeastern territory was removed with the new bridges crossing over the Red River, and new residential zones were set up at eastern Long Bien and Gia Lam districts, explaining the appearance of small discrete subsidence spots between the south bank of Duong River and the north bank of the Red River.
+The developed surfaces are expanding to the main directions of previous periods, but are very strong in the west and southwest suburban districts such as Hoai Duc, Phuc Tho, Tu Liem and Ha Dong urban district, where the second and third subsidence areas are located, corresponding to the implementation of big residential zones such as Van Quan, Van Phu, Mo Lao, Nam An Khanh.
+This includes the private house construction in traditional villages such as La Khe, Da Sy, Van Noi, Phu Do, Dai Mo, Song Phuong, and Di Trach (Fig. 4b, c).
+This process helped to connect surrounding villages to developed urban spaces.
+However, the discrete connection of the recently urbanized villages in Hoai Duc and Tu Liem suburban districts corresponds to the small patches of the third main subsidence area (Fig. 10a, between 2007 and 2011).

-Thus, the three main subsidence areas are located in the new urban districts created after 2003 and their neighborhood suburban districts, in which many new residential zones are being developed and traditional villages are being transformed over the last decade.
-The variation of SP pattern shows a relation between the subsidence with the density of built-up surfaces, which is ranging from the dense construction (urbanized areas) such as the first subsidence area in Hoang Mai urban district to the moderate construction (urbanizing area) such as the second subsidence area in Ha Dong-Thanh Xuan urban districts and to sparse construction (urbanizing villages) such as the third subsidence area in Tu Liem-Hoai Duc suburban districts.
+Thus, the three main subsidence areas are located in the new urban districts created after 2003 and their suburban neighborhoods, in which many new residential zones have been developed and traditional villages have been transformed over the last decade.
+The variation of the SP pattern shows a relation between the subsidence with the density of built-up surfaces, which ranges from the dense construction (urbanized areas) such as the first subsidence area in Hoang Mai urban district, to the moderate construction (urbanizing area) such as the second subsidence area in Ha Dong-Thanh Xuan urban districts, and to sparse construction (urbanizing villages) such as the third subsidence area in Hoai Duc - Tu Liem suburban districts.